labcif/YPA/README.md

 João Silva - 2180073@my.ipleiria.pt

 # Licenses
-This module is licenses under GPL 3.0
+This module is licensed under GPL 3.0

 This module uses a modified version of mdegrazia's SQLite-Deleted-Records-Parser (https://github.com/mdegrazia/SQLite-Deleted-Records-Parser) which is licensed under GPL 3.0

 This module uses the binary form of Undark (https://github.com/inflex/undark).
-Undarks license can be located at the file undark-LICENSE
+Undark's license can be located at the file undark-LICENSE